 ‘The WORLD’ by Nightmare

 Used as the opening credits scene for the first nineteen episodes of Death Note, Nightmare’s song ‘The WORLD’ became an instant classic.
-A dark and broody song, with fast-paced guitars and smashing drums, resonated with the young and angsty audience that Death Note accrued.
-Interestingly, Nightmare’s song ‘Alumina’ off the same album as ‘The WORLD’ was used as the credits song for the show!
+A dark and broody song with fast-paced guitars and smashing drums, it resonated with the young and angsty audience that Death Note accrued.
+Interestingly, Nightmare’s song ‘Alumina’ off the same album as ‘The WORLD’ was also used as the credits song for the show!

 Pokémon

 The world of Pokémon is absolutely massive.
-The name is one of the most recognizable brands in the world, and it is still growing.
+The name is one of the most recognisable brands in the world, and it is still growing.
 Even after 25 years filled with games, films, trading cards, and shows, there is one stand-out song that everyone knows.
-The original theme song from the (English dub of the) Pokémon anime is an absolute classic, that most people still know all the words to.
+The original theme song from the (English dub of the) Pokémon anime is an absolute classic to which many people still know all the words.

 Pokémon Theme Song